Matching External Items to Peasy Items

 The drawer has two options:

-- Shared Inventory Pools — variants from the same external product roll up into one Peasy item family.
+• Shared Inventory Families — Group items into families to share the same inventory pool.
 Choose this when the variants are different ways to count, buy, or sell the same stock.

 Matching or Creating